McKnight Brain Institute, LG-100

-This state-of-the-art 3T Siemens Prisma whole body scanner includes the latest acquisition techniques for human MRI research, such as multinuclear capability, techniques for functional MRI (fMRI) and diffusion imaging (dMRI) as outlined in the Human Connectome Project, and techniques for magnetic resonance elastography (MRE), spectroscopy (MRI/S), and whole-body scanning.
-The system facilitates cross-compatibility with MRI/S facilities at other institutions for multi-center studies, and alignment of UF imaging with big data multi-site studies for Alzheimer’s disease, Parkinson’s disease and the NIH Adolescent Brain Cognitive Development (ABCD) Study.
+The availability of this system facilitates cross-compatibility with MRI/S facilities at other institutions for multi-center studies, and alignment of UF imaging with big data multi-site studies for Alzheimer’s disease, Parkinson’s disease, the Human Connectome Project and the NIH Adolescent Brain Cognitive Development (ABCD) Study.
 Whole body scanning capabilities enable needed correlative measurements in obesity, diabetes, osteoarthritis, aging and dystrophy studies.
 In addition, the scanner is equipped with many of the tools needed for clinical trials.